The Basses Côtes on French Menus. Particular Cuts from the USA and UK Chuck and are the Tastiest Cuts of Beef.

 On your menu in France:

-Basse Côte de Boeuf Black Angus, Effeuillée d'Ėpinards, et Pommes Anna - The best part of the chuck from Black Angus beef served with spinach with the stems removed and Anna potatoes.
+Basse Côte de Boeuf Black Angus, Effeuillée d'Ėpinards, et Pommes Anna - The best part of the chuck from Black Angus beef served with spinach leaves and Anna potatoes.
 The meat will be cut thinly and marinated overnight, producing a tasty and delicate cut that will be lightly fried.
-The Basses Cotes make some steaks, but they cannot be cooked more than medium-rare.
-For more about ordering steaks in France cooked the way you prefer, click here.
+(The Basses Cotes can be used for steaks, but they cannot be cooked more than medium-rare).

 Pommes de Terre Anna